 The inventor of the diesel engine, Rudolf Diesel, originally designed his engine to use coal dust as fuel.
-He also experimented with vegetable oil (biodiesel) before the petroleum industry began making diesel fuel.
-Most diesel fuel we use in the United States is refined from crude oil, and diesel fuel is a type of distillate fuel.
-Biodiesel use is also common.
+He also experimented with vegetable oil before the petroleum industry began making petroleum diesel fuel.
+Most diesel fuel we use in the United States is refined from crude oil.
+Use of biodiesel made from vegetable oils and other materials is now also common.

 The first diesel engine automobile trip was completed on January 6, 1930.
 The nearly 800-mile trip was from Indianapolis, Indiana, to New York City.
 The trip demonstrated the potential value of the diesel engine design, which has been used in millions of vehicles since its inaugural trip.